pmq20/node-packer/node/doc/api/os.md

 * `options` {Object}
   * `encoding` {string} Character encoding used to interpret resulting strings.
-    If `encoding` is set to `'buffer'`, the `username`, `shell`, and `homedir` values will be `Buffer` instances.
-(Default: 'utf8')
+    If `encoding` is set to `'buffer'`, the `username`, `shell`, and `homedir` values will be `Buffer` instances. **Default:** `'utf8'`
 * Returns: {Object}

-The `os.userInfo()` method returns information about the currently effective user -- on POSIX platforms, this is typically a subset of the password file.
+The `os.userInfo()` method returns information about the currently effective user — on POSIX platforms, this is typically a subset of the password file.
 The returned object includes the `username`, `uid`, `gid`, `shell`, and `homedir`.
 On Windows, the `uid` and `gid` fields are `-1`, and `shell` is `null`.